townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

-If you need to know the location of the Kickstart file, from within the Kickstart file (perhaps you wish to access anothe file relative to its location) ... you can read /boot/cmdline and parse it.
+If you need to know the location of the Kickstart file, from within the Kickstart file (perhaps you wish to access another file relative to its location) ... you can read /boot/cmdline and parse it.
 Here's an example:

 {% highlight bash %}